Skip to content

 4. One or more members within the board of the company have responsibility for sustainability?

-0 - The company reports it has a sustainability committee chaired by the representative director of the board (President and Group CEO).
+The company reports it has a sustainability committee chaired by the representative director of the board, and the President (Group CEO).

 • Y